 Cannabidiol (CBD), a compound found in hemp and cannabis plants, is increasingly popular in dietary supplements.
 The CBD industry is projected to reach $ 20 billion in sales by 2024.
 Hemp and CBD hemp are legal federal after the signing of the 2018 Agricultural Law.
-The industry still faces challenges in advertising, banking, and insurance.
-Again relatively new in the mainstream, cannabidiol, better known as CBD, is already becoming a household name.
+The industry still faces challenges in advertising, banking and insurance.
+Still relatively new in the mainstream, cannabidiol, better known as CBD, is already becoming a household name.
 The supposed therapeutic and health benefits of CBD, one of the many compounds found in cannabis and hemp plants, have created a stir.
-CBD oil has entered the market in the form of tinctures, infused foods, topicals, and more.
-The growth of CBD oil products has been so immense that the industry analyst BDS Analytics predicts that the US CBD market.
+CBD oil has entered the market in the form of tinctures, infused foods, topicals and more.
+The growth of CBD oil products has been so immense, in fact, that the industry analyst BDS Analytics predicts that the US CBD market.
 UU.
 It will reach $ 20 billion in sales by 2024.

 The potential of the CBD industry has led many people to ask how to start a CBD business.
-The industry is not without challenges, especially around the evolving legal landscape, but the opportunity is essential anyway.
+The industry is not without challenges, especially around the evolving legal landscape, but the opportunity is important anyway.
 Suppose you want to get involved in the CBD industry.
 You will first have to understand a little about the cannabinoid and the products it enters.

 What is CBD?

 The CBD is one of the more than 100 cannabinoids, which are compounds found in all cannabis and hemp plants.
 The most famous cannabinoid is undoubtedly tetrahydrocannabinol (THC), responsible for the poisoning associated with cannabis use.
 CBD, however, does not produce an intoxicating effect; instead, it is often considered to offer therapeutic and health benefits, although the investigation of its possible medical applications is ongoing.